 Do I need to make reservations?

-No. I know, it sounds a bit scary to head into the middle of the Thai countryside hours away from the nearest sizable town, with no accommodation booked in advance, but trust us here.
+I know it sounds a bit scary to head into the middle of the Thai countryside hours away from the nearest sizable town, with no accommodation booked in advance, but trust us here.
+You’ll understand once you get there.

 What is the accommodation like?